luaveco/trial-elastic/README.md

 # ELK Stack in Docker Containers

-This project provides a Docker-based installation of the ELK (Elasticsearch, Logstash, Kibana) stack on your local PC.
+This project provides a Docker-based installation of the ELK (Elasticsearch, Logstash, Kibana and FileBeat) stack on your local PC.
 The ELK stack is a powerful tool for analyzing logs, enabling you to quickly search, visualize, and analyze your log data in real-time.

 ## Installation